 ‘The reason I joined was because of the relationship I had with the coaches at the time.
 I didn’t know Kevin (Muscat) but Luciano Trani became a good family friend of ours when he was at Phoenix as an assistant coach,’ Cacace told FTF.

 Trani worked at Phoenix when Liberato Cacace was a child.
-Sint-Truiden’s head coach was Kevin Muscat, formerly known for terrifying English and Scottish defences in the 90s and 00s.
+Sint-Truiden’s head coach was Kevin Muscat, formerly known for terrifying English and Scottish teams with his aggressive approach to the game in the 90s and 00s.

 But, like with many managers at the club, Muscat’s tenure didn’t last long.
 The Australian was dismissed after 14 games and a win percentage of 0.79%.